Seven ways to spot a scam

 2 Is the deal too good to be true?

 Scams will often promise high returns for very little financial commitment.
-They may ever say that a deal is too good to miss.
+They may even say that a deal is too good to miss.

 Use your common sense, if a deal is too good to be true, it inevitably is.